What is it?

 Keep a record of this report and the date and time that it was submitted.

-If the content is not removed within 48 hours, you can also make a complaint to the Office of the eSafety Commissioner.
+If the content is not removed within 48 hours, you can also make a complaint to the eSafety Commissioner.
 They can help you to work with social networking sites to remove serious cyber bullying content.
-Visit Office of the eSafety Commissioner for more information.
+Visit the eSafety Commissioner for more information.

 These tips may help if your child is currently experiencing cyberbullying: